thaum-io/language-of-leadership/_posts/2020-08-15-pragmatics-changing-semantics-over-time.md

 by: 'Thaum'
 icon: 'help-circle'
 questions:
+  - question: 'What are these plots?'
+    answer: 'Meaning (semantics) can be influenced by context (pragmatics).
+What we have here are the top 5 words that cause a positive correlation to the overall semantics by their proximity to the keywords.
+As the words that have the most influence are mostly constant over time, this suggests a change in emotional response to the keywords over time.
+Notice anti-correlations.'

   - question: 'What words are co-located with: australia, australian, aussie, australians'
     answer: <a href="assets/img/political_pragmatics/0-5-aus.png"><img src="assets/img/political_pragmatics/0-5-aus.png"><a>